YINI-lang/YINI-spec/README.md

 ---

 ## 🙋‍♀️ A Quick YINI Example
-Below is what YINI syntax looks like:
+Here is a small example of YINI syntax:
 ```yini
 ^ App
 name = "Demo App"